 She said she wanted a fairy tale.
 Not something fairy tale-like, or fairy tale-adjacent; not the kind they sell at Target, or the Magic Kingdom version with the anxious college girl sweating to death in her ballroom gown while telling you about all the books she read before the gnarly beast swept her away.
 Something where you’d never dream of compromising things with the words good enough to control expectations while still acknowledging the positive.
 She wanted the real deal.

 Where it wasn’t good enough to spend your nights together laughing at jokes that only you’d both understand, between bouts of incredible sex, and looking into her eyes and telling her that she was beautiful and really meaning it.
-This wasn’t a fairy tale- this was something else- and if this weren’t a fairy tale, what was?
+This wasn’t a fairy tale- this was something else- and if it wasn’t good enough to be a fairy tale, what was it?